VilladsLeer/classify-strategic-game-frame-DK/README.md

 # Strategic-game-frames in the danish political media
-Here is a multilabel classifier based on danish BERT finetuned on a corpus of news articles to detect strategic-game-frames in danish.
+Here is a multilabel classifier based on danish huggingface model of BERT finetuned on a corpus of news articles to detect strategic-game-frames in danish.
 I trained it for my master thesis in political science, feel free to use it for personal or academic projects.

 Strategic-game-frame is defined and conceptualized based on the operationalization presented in: